discordjs/guide/guide/sharding/additional-information.md

 node bot.js --ansi --color
 ```

-You can access the later as usual via `process.argv`, which contains an array of executable, your main file, and the command-line arguments used to execute the script.
+You can access them later as usual via `process.argv`, which contains an array of executable, your main file, and the command-line arguments used to execute the script.

 ## Eval arguments